MicrosoftDocs/dynamics365smb-docs/business-central/sales-suggest-sales-lines-with-copilot.md

 * Finding products.
 The information describing the product is stored in multiple places within [!INCLUDE [prod_short](includes/prod_short.md)] database, for example item number and item description are stored in the **Item** table, but multiple barcodes are stored in the **Item Reference** table, property of product are stored in the **Item Attributes**.
 While user may express need in *Red bicycle*, the actual product might be *Crimson tourer*, where *Bicycle* is a product category and *red* is an attribute.

-* Finding document by reference
+* Finding document by reference.
 It is common to repeat the past order or at least to have it as a starting point.
 But it might be tricky to find one if there is a load of orders.
 Users might remember some id, which can be company assigned number or reference number received from customer.
 Accepting inquiry inquiries like *Need last invoice from April* should help user to start editing faster.

 ## Prerequisites